- Jul 27, 2024

 Magnolia’s composable DXP is uniquely placed to resolve those conflicts.
 Composability means that the platform was designed to be modular: after all, your digital experience needs the newest best-of-breed tools.
 It also needs to interface with your back-office systems in order to provide efficient self-service across the insurance lifecycle.

-Magnolia provides many digital experience tools out of the box (such as Personalization and Conversational Forms) but also happily integrates your choice of third-party tools.
+Magnolia provides many digital experience tools that are out of the box (such as Personalization and Conversational Forms) but also happily integrates your choice of third-party tools.
 Crucially, it also makes it easy to integrate your current back-office infrastructure.
 In fact, you’ll find that this is easy enough and that there is no sunk cost for those integrations.
 What that means in real life: even if your infrastructure is currently on-premises, but you’re planning the move to the cloud, you can already do the initial integration and bring this functionality into your digital experiences.
 Once your cloud transition is complete, redoing the integration won’t be a major project.
 If your infrastructure doesn’t have APIs yet, you don’t have to wait to include it in your digital experience.
-Simply update any integrations in Magnolia when you do, instead of redoing them from scratch.
+Simply update any integrations in Magnolia when you do instead of redoing them from scratch.

 Everything, everywhere, all at once

 Your digital customer experience needs to be connected to your back office for anything transactional – from quotes to claims.
 For that, you need a modern, integrated tech stack.
-Meanwhile, your digital experience also needs to have the edge over existing competitors and disruptive startups.
+Meanwhile, your digital experience also needs to have an edge over existing competitors and disruptive startups.
 Doing all of this at the same time is a gargantuan task.
 Where do you even begin?
 And how long will it take?

 Here's the good news: You don’t need a multi-year project or a big bang to wake up from a bad dream.
 With Magnolia, you can get started right away.
 Update your digital experience using what Magnolia offers out of the box and incrementally add in back-office services when they're ready to be connected.
 Magnolia makes it easy to integrate them.
 Then – as you grow your level of sophistication in DX – rapidly iterate and experiment by adding new tools and replacing functionality.